 You may be thinking that it’s a bad idea to use moisturizer if you have oily skin.
 Surprisingly, this is not the case.
 It’s actually quite important that oily skin is moisturized, since you will likely use some abrasive products when you are washing oily skin.
 As such your skin is going to need moisturizing to protect it from getting damaged.

 Make sure that you are buying the right kind of moisturizer for your skin type too.
 For instance, if your skin is dry and cracked, it may be better to get ointments such as vaseline.
-For normal skin, a water based moisturizer will likely be best for you.
-It’s worth looking into different products that you can use.
+For normal skin, a water-based moisturizer will likely be best for you.
+If you have acne-prone skin Cerave has multiple moisturizers that can hydrate your skin without clogging your pores.
+No matter what type of skin condition you have it’s worth looking into different products that you can use.

 Smoking can have a massive effect on your skin.
 For starters, there are toxins in cigarettes and these can result in aging prematurely, cancer, and all sorts of other problems.
 It can also mean that your body doesn’t heal wounds as well.
 Other problems that can crop up include acne inversa, vasculitis, and more.